 - Any Particular Goal in Campaign

-- Fallback URL: In case the particular targeting fails where should traffic redirect to, you can set custom URL in this section.
+- Fallback URL: In case the particular targeting fails, you can set custom fallback URL in this section.

 - Fallback Campaign: You can select the campaign on which you want to redirect the traffic.

-- Variable: Variable on which you can set targeting on, above you got all the list which you can use in this section to create a required targeting RULE.
+- Variable: Variable on which you can set targeting on, you can use any variable from the above-mentioned list in this section to create a required targeting rule.

 - Logic: You can select between Deny and Allow.